frenetic-lang/frenetic/guide/01-Introduction.md

 - [Ox Platform Reference](http://frenetic-lang.github.io/frenetic/docs/)

-  You will write your controllers using Ox, which is a lightweight platforn for writing controllers in OCaml.
+  You will write your controllers using Ox, which is a lightweight platform for writing controllers in OCaml.
 This tutorial will guide you though writing Ox controllers.

   Ox is loosely based on platforms such as [POX]